 The province has launched a toll-free line 1-888-444-3659 to provide support to Ontario businesses who have questions about the province's recent emergency order to close at-risk workplaces following recommendations by Ontario's Chief Medical Officer of Health.

 Businesses who have questions about closures of at-risk workplaces or how emergency measures impact their business or employment can call the Stop the Spread Business Information Line at 1-888-444-3659.

-*Restaurants are permitted to continue to operate provided that they move to take out and delivery only.
-The Leeds, Grenville & Lanark District Health Unit requires that food establishments offering takeout and delivery practise “social distancing” of six feet, or 2.5 metres, between customers.
+Restaurants are permitted to continue to operate provided that they move to take out and delivery only.
+The Leeds, Grenville & Lanark District Health Unit requires that food establishments offering takeout and delivery practice “social distancing” of six feet, or 2.5 metres, between customers.
 Please click here to read the new precautionary measures in place for food premises by the Leeds, Grenville & Lanark District Health Unit.

 Please click here for information on which local restaurants are currently offering take out or delivery.
 If you know of any other restaurants that are not on the list, please let us know.

 If you are in isolation or are concerned about your susceptibility to the virus, we have put together a list of grocery stores, pharmacies, and a few services for seniors offering pick-up, delivery, or dedicated shopping times.
 If you know of any other options that we should include, please let us know.

 Find out more about the programs, services, and funding opportunities you business may be eligible for during the COVID-19 pandemic.

 Find out more about programs specifically for small businesses beyond the government supports found in the section above, including resources and assistance from the private sector.